vitotai/SugarDropper/README.md

 ----|:------------------
 Automatic | Automatic mode.
 The speicifed amount of sugar solution will run out when triggered, button pressed or sensor triggered.
 Changing the amount by the rotary encoder.
 Manual    | Manually start/stop running.
+Run Doser | Running individual to fill or empty tubes.
 Settings  | see next table

 Setting Items   | Description